|

 In

-Section I, John Robbins takes an extraordinary look at our dependence
+Section I, John Robbins takes an extraordinary look at

-on animals for food and the inhumane conditions under which these
+on animals for food and the inhumane conditions under

 animals are raised.
-It becomes clear that the price we pay for
+It becomes clear that the price we

-our eating habits is measured in the suffering of animals, a suffering
+our eating habits is measured in the suffering of

-so extreme and needless that it disrupts our very place in the
+so extreme and needless that it disrupts our very place

 web of life.